olinpin/chat-with-me/README.md

 - [x] only add new chat when actual text/transcript is not empty
 - [x] use model to create the name of the chat based on the transcript
 - [ ] when you open an old chat, start it (scroll to) at the bottom
+- [ ] add voice to text and text to speech